utkuberaty/sensorBall/README.md

 # SensorBall

 This is a example for Android sensors and custom view.
-Custome view moves using android sensors 3-axis movement values.
+Custom view moves using android sensors 3-axis movement values.
 Application uses single activity multiple fragment design.

 ## Libraries